freecoder11/Gideon-ogunbanjo/README.md

-- 👋 Hi, I’m @Gideon-Ogunbanjo
+- 👋 Hi, I’m @Gideon-Ogunbanjo.
 - 👀 I’m interested in ...
-Artificial Intelligence
+Artificial Intelligence.
 - 🌱 I’m currently into ...
-Python, R and C++
+Python, R, Java, C++ and Scala.
 - 💞️ I’m looking to collaborate on ...
-Different projects to benefit the Tech society and gain experience in the tech sector as a whole
+Different projects to benefit the Tech society and gain experience in the tech sector as a whole.
 - 📫 How to reach me ...E-mail: dejiogunbanjo9@gmail.com

 <!---